Ko Ko Mo (I Love You So): Gene and Eunice

 Performing under the name Gene and Eunice, in the Fall of 1954 Forrest and Levy made the first recording of the song, backed by Jonesy's Combo (which included saxophonist Brother William Woodman's band), in the studio in the basement of veteran musician Jake Porter's home, and released in November 1954 on his Combo label (Combo 64) as their first single.
 Late in 1954 The Billboard magazine reported: "Uptowners also digging the stellar treatment issued by newcomers Gene and Eunice and their Combo 'Ko-Ko-Mo' slicing".

-On the 78rpm version (Combo 64-A), the songwriting was credited to G. Forest and Porter (as V. Haver), with no credit given to Levy, however the 45rpm version (Combo 45 64-A) credited Forrest (as F. Wilson), Porter, and Levy as the songwriters.
+On the 78 rpm version (Combo 64-A), the songwriting was credited to G. Forest and Porter (as V. Haver), with no credit given to Levy; however, the 45 rpm version (Combo 45 64-A) credited Forrest (as F. Wilson), Porter, and Levy as the songwriters.
 The song was copyrighted to Wilson, Porter, and Levy and the Meridian Music Corporation on January 10, 1955, and reviewed positively in The Billboard magazine on January 15, 1955.
 Played by influential pioneer rock and roll disc jockey Alan Freed on his program on 1010 WINS from New York City, this version of the song "hit it big in New York and Chicago very quickly", as well as in Cincinnati, Cleveland, Atlanta, and Los Angeles by mid-January 1955.

 However, in January 1955, Aladdin Records, which had Wilson on contract as a solo artist, claimed ownership of the team of Gene & Eunice, and had them record another version of the song with Johnny Otis's band (billed as Johnny's Combo—perhaps as a slap at Combo Records) (Aladdin 3276).
 While the songwriting was credited to Wilson, Porter and Levy, Aladdin also claimed the publishing rights, which Porter had only a few weeks earlier sold to the E.H.
 Morris Publishing Company for an advance of $5,000, with the result that Forrest and Levy received very little of the songwriting royalties due them.
 Aladdin released the re-cut version on January 17, 1955.
 Aladdin, a much larger independent label than Combo, ran an ad in Billboard announcing: "Don't Be Fooled!
 This Is The Gene & Eunice Ko Ko Mo."
 Combo Records responded on January 22, 1955, proclaiming: "This is it!
 The original Ko Ko Mo".

 The Combo and Aladdin singles, counted as one unit by Billboards compilers, entered the Billboard R&B charts in the week ending January 26, 1955, and spent 7 weeks in the charts, before it reached #7 in the week ending February 16, 1955, before peaking at #6 on the R&B charts.